 Potential tour extensions with me: Sunnyside or Long Island City, both relatively nearby on the 7 train.

-Why I like leading this tour: Jackson Heights can be overwhelming--or interesting just via a slice.
-I aim to make it more legible, and layered.
+Why I like leading this tour: Jackson Heights can be overwhelming.
+I aim to make it more legible, and untangle some of the layers.